Skip to main content

 Alpha Donor beads coated with streptavidin, for biotinylated biomolecules for use in Alpha no-wash assays.

 For research use only.
 Not for use in diagnostic procedures.
-All products to be used in accordance with applicable laws and regulations including without limitation, consumption & disposal requirements under European REACH regulations (EC 1907/2006).
+All products to be used in accordance with applicable laws and regulations including without limitation, consumption and disposal requirements under European REACH regulations (EC 1907/2006).

 Product Variants